+You may need to refresh the browser to make your new site appear

 The instructions below do not work.
 It appears that VS is not picking up the library from NuGet, instead it seems to be hard coded to the local path.
 The only way I could get it to work was to hard code to the path on my machine: https://github.com/rgardler/connectthedots/commit/679228c5445a6ecda144d6ac7d94ba598930c345